 Activity 2.
 Increasing the SALW detection capacity of the MoIA through the efficient deployment of K9 assets

 Activity 3.
-Piloting a real-time information exchange system in combatting illicit trafficking of SALW
+Piloting a Real-time Information Exchange System in Combating Illicit Trafficking of SALW

 Sub-Activity 3.5 Organizing Police and Customs Cooperation Centre conference

 Activity 4.
-Advancing the National SALW Commission’s operational and analytical capabilities in combatting illicit trafficking of SALW
+Advancing the National SALW Commission’s Operational and Analytical Capabilities in Combating Illicit Trafficking of SALW

-Sub-Activity 4.1 Organizing an inter-agency cooperation workshop on the SALW control regime
+Sub-Activity 4.1 Organizing an Inter-agency Cooperation Workshop on SALW Control

-Sub-Activity 5.2 Public awareness campaign on threats of SALW
+Sub-Activity 5.2 Public Awareness Campaign on the Threats of SALW

 Activity 6.
-Reduction of illicit firearms through SALW destruction and deactivation
+Reduction of Illegal Weapons, Ammunition, and Explosives through Destruction and Deactivation

 The Project Coordinator continuously monitors the internal and external project environment, identifying and evaluating risks to the project, and updates the project risk register accordingly.
 The Procurement Assistant and the Project Coordinator developed a procurement risk register, which is regularly reviewed and updated.
 The risk registers are developed and updated through quantitative and qualitative risk analysis.
 This ensures that early warning mechanisms are in place, allowing the Project Implementation Team to react to risks quickly and appropriately.